TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

 been generated by descendant loggers will not be filtered by a logger's filter setting, unless the filter has also been applied to those descendant loggers.

-You don't actually need to subclass ``Filter``: you can pass any instance which has a ``filter`` method with the same semantics.
+You don't actually need to subkundi ``Filter``: you can pass any instance which has a ``filter`` method with the same semantics.

 .. versionchanged:: 3.2